-TO READING METHODS ......3 CR Focuses on promoting language and literacy skills as the foundation for emergent reading.
+Focuses on promoting language and literacy skills as the foundation for emergent reading.
 Emphasizes phonetic awareness and alphabetic principles, print awareness and concepts, comprehension, and early reading and writing.
-Addresses strategies for intervention and support for exceptional children and English Language Learners.
-NOTE: This course replaces CHD 117.
-Prerequisite: Placement recommendation for ENG 111 or placement recommendation for co-requisites ENG 111 and ENF 3.
-Lecture 2 hours.
-Laboratory 2 hours.
-Total 4 hours per week.
+Addresses strategies for intervention and support for exceptional children and English Language

+Prerequisites: Placement test recommendation for ENG 111 or approval of the instructor.